- Henry Mitchell

 'The Uncrowned King of the Black Masses': The Life and Work of Clements Kadalie, c.
 1896-1951

-Through Clements Kadalie's numerous public speeches and essays, this PhD recreates an intellectual biography of Southern Africa's first leading black trade unionist.
-Using articles in The Workers' Herald, Labour Monthly, Foreign Affairs and The Messenger alongside his posthumously published autobiography My Life and the ICU, and what - in turn - his political rivals and the state wrote about him, it looks at Kadalie as an orator and public intellectual, agitating for workers' rights.
-Adopting subversive techniques and technologies - the handbill, pamphlet and newspaper, the mass rally and strike - Kadalie and his trade union, the Industrial and Commercial Workers' Union (ICU), presented a serious challenge to imperial and capitalist structures in the aftermath of WWI.
+Through Clements Kadalie's numerous public speeches and essays, this PhD focuses on the intellectual biography of Southern Africa's first leading black trade unionist.
+Using articles in The Workers' Herald, Labour Monthly, Negro Champion, Foreign Affairs and The Messenger alongside his posthumously published autobiography My Life and the ICU, it looks at Kadalie as an orator and a trans-Atlantic public intellectual, reconceptualising ideas of race and class.
+Kadalie and his trade union, the Industrial and Commercial Workers' Union of Africa (ICU), presented a serious challenge to imperial and capitalist structures in the aftermath of WWI.
 In the words of George Padmore, Kadalie became 'the uncrowned king of the black masses'.

 Mission-educated by Scots during his early life in Malawi, Kadalie migrated south, through Mozambique, first to Zimbabwe in 1915 and then on to South Africa in 1918.
 In January 1919 he helped found Southern Africa's first major black trade union in Cape Town, drawing members from across the town's diverse demographic - from African dockers to British trade unionists and Afro-Caribbean stevedores.
 By the mid-1920s he had risen to become an 'African Xavier', mobilising South Africans in their hundreds of thousands, demanding minimum wages, the abolition of the pass laws and the end of the 'colour bar', presenting a far greater threat to colonial rule than the African National Congress (ANC).

-Throughout the radical 1920s, Kadalie's creative mobility meant he came into contact with and drew on diverse figures from across the Atlantic world - Booker T Washington, Henry George, Roland Greene Usher, Robert G Ingersoll, A Philip Randolph, WEB Du Bois and Jack London from the US; Marcus Garvey from the Caribbean; Robert Owen and Kier Hardie from Britain - and intertwined the ideas of anarcho-syndicalism, socialism and communism; imperial liberalism, feminism and pacifism; and internationalism, pan-Africanism and African nationalism, to explain 'the rise of African labour' and assert his own idea of freedom.
+Throughout the interwar years, Kadalie's creative mobility meant he came into contact with and drew on diverse figures from across the Atlantic world - Booker T Washington, Henry George, Roland Greene Usher, Robert G Ingersoll, A Philip Randolph, WEB Du Bois and Jack London from the US; Marcus Garvey from the Caribbean; Robert Owen and Kier Hardie from Britain - and intertwined the ideas of anarcho-syndicalism, socialism and communism; imperial liberalism, feminism and pacifism; and internationalism, pan-Africanism and African nationalism, to catalyse 'the rise of African labour' and assert his own idea of freedom.

-Investigating how Kadalie engaged with these diverse, radical anti-capitalist networks, the thesis - funded by the Economic and Social Resrach Council - tracks Kadalie's life between Chifira village in northern Malawi where he grew up with an uncle in Eliot Kamwana's rapidly expanding Watch Tower movement, to Cape Town (the Left Bank of South Africa), Johannesburg (the babylon at the heart of industrialising Southern Africa), and London (the imperial metropolis).
+Investigating how Kadalie engaged with these diverse, radical anti-capitalist networks, the thesis - funded by the Economic and Social Resrach Council - tracks Kadalie's life between Chifira village in northern Malawi where he grew up to Cape Town, Johannesburg and London.

 Publications and Reviews

-''I am a bad native': Agitation over black masculinity and marriage in the biographies of Clements Kadalie', African Studies, (forthcoming).
+''I am a bad native': Black masculinity and marriage in the biographies of Clements Kadalie', African Studies, (forthcoming).

 'Nyasa Leaders, Christianity and African Internationalism in 1920s Johannesburg', South African Historical Journal, 70:2 (2018).